yn785/GameTheory_NLP/README.md

 - Removes videos that don't have scripts and performs data cleaning on the "Game Category" column.
 - Preprocesses the text data using tokenization, lemmatization, and removal of stopwords.
 - Performs feature extraction using the bag-of-words model.
-- Checking most used words on scrips
+- Checking most and least used  words on scrips (top 150 and bot 150)
 - Checking most used words in script per game category
 - Checking most used tags
 - Checking most used words in description